benjamin87-design/GearErrorHelper/README.md

-Sure, here is a possible readme for the GearErrorHelper repository:

 # GearErrorHelper

 GearErrorHelper is a repository for helping operators to understand the errors displayed at the machine and get the right handling to solve them.
 It provides a comprehensive guide to the most common errors that can occur during the operation of the machine, along with their causes, symptoms, and solutions.
 It also includes troubleshooting tips, best practices, and other resources to help operators maintain the machine in good condition.